• How to create invoices for your limited company

 There are three key dates you should ensure your invoice includes.

-Secondly, the supply date – in other words, the date when the goods or services were provided.
-If you have supplied multiple products or services then the dates may vary.
-Add a date column to your items table to show the accompanying supply date for each product or service that was delivered.
+Secondly, the supply date.
+In other words, the date when the goods or services were provided.
+If you have supplied multiple products or services, the dates may vary.
+Add a date column to your items table to show the supply date for each product or service delivered.

-Finally, and perhaps most importantly when it comes to prompting on-time payments, is the due date.
+Finally, the due date.
 This is the date by which you expect to receive the payment.
-If a payment does not reach you by this date, then it is classed as late.
+It is classed as late if a payment does not reach you by this date.

 Step 7: List your payment terms